ebloc/eBlocPOA/README.md

 - `sudo pm2 show app` should return some output starting with `"status            │ online"`.

 Now, you should see your node on http://ebloc.cmpe.boun.edu.tr:3015.
+If you successfully see your name, put this line bash stats.sh into last line of server.sh file.

 -----------------